ramonsuarez/ramonsuarez.github.io/content/post/why-should-you-care-about-video-on-facebook-t.md

 >
 > ![](http://tctechcrunch.files.wordpress.com/2010/06/tubemogulfbclicks.jpg)

-<div class="posterous_quote_citation">via [techcrunch.com](http://techcrunch.com/2010/06/15/tubemogul-facebook-video-ads/)</div>The medium is not the message, but it matters a lot to your audience: they choose how, where and when they want to engage with the information.
+via [techcrunch.com](http://techcrunch.com/2010/06/15/tubemogul-facebook-video-ads/)</div>The medium is not the message, but it matters a lot to your audience: they choose how, where and when they want to engage with the information.

 </div>